Bwen/NoobHTTP/README.md

 from domain2.com the js script will not be able to load files with XMLHttpRequest from its domain2.com.

-For client side utils that goes I use with NoobHTTP visit: https://github.com/Bwen/NoobUtils
+For client side utils that I use with NoobHTTP visit: https://github.com/Bwen/NoobUtils

 ## Features
  - HTTP & HTTPS